Noisy Stabilizer Formalism: Background

-A depolarizing channel is a particular instance of the single-qubit Pauli channel, such that $\lambda_0 = (1+3p)/4$ and $\lambda_1=\lambda_2=\lambda_3=(1-p)/4$.
-Importantly, in \cite{dur_stability_2004} it is shown that a depolarizing channel acting on a graph state can be equivalently described by a map $\mathcal{M}_a$ whose Kraus operators only contain products of $Z$ and $\mathbbm{1}$, where $Z$ may act on qubit $a$ and its neighbourhood.
+A depolarizing channel is a particular instance of the single-qubit Pauli channel, where with probability $p$ the state remains unchanged, while with $1-p$ the qubit is depolarized, meaning that the qubit has the completely mixed state $\mathbbm{1}/2$.
+Thus, $\lambda_0 = (1+3p)/4$ and $\lambda_1=\lambda_2=\lambda_3=(1-p)/4$.
+Importantly, in \cite{dur_stability_2004} it was shown that a depolarizing channel acting on a graph state can be equivalently described by a map $\mathcal{M}_a$ whose Kraus operators only contain products of $Z$ and $\mathbbm{1}$, where $Z$ may act on qubit $a$ and its neighborhood.
 This follows from the fact that if one considers a graph state $|G\rangle$ and an $X$ error on qubit $a$, then

-Thus, an $X$ error on a certain qubit in a graph state can be translated to $Z$ errors on its neighbours.
+Thus, an $X$ error on a certain qubit in a graph state can be translated to $Z$ errors on its neighbors.
 Analogously, a $Y$ error on $a$ is such that

-so that it translates into a $Z$ error on $a$ and its neighbours with a $-i$ phase.
+so that it translates into a $Z$ error on $a$ and its neighbors with a $-i$ phase.

-This can be further generalised for a Pauli noise channel, such that it can be rewritten as a map with Pauli noise operators of the form $Z_a^{\alpha}Z_{N_a}^{\beta}$, where $\alpha$ and $\beta$ can take values 0 and 1.
-Therefore, the noise channel described in Eq.~\eqref{eq:pauli:channel} is equivalent to the following noise map
+This can be further generalized for a Pauli noise channel such that it can be rewritten as a map with Pauli noise operators of the form $Z_a^{\alpha}Z_{N_a}^{\beta}$, where $\alpha$ and $\beta$ can take values 0 and 1.
+Therefore, the noise channel described in Eq.~\eqref{eq:pauli:channel} is equivalent to the noise map

 where $\alpha(0)=\alpha(1)=\beta(0)=\beta(3)=0$ and $\alpha(2)=\alpha(3)=\beta(1)=\beta(2)=1$.
-For such Pauli channels the order in which the maps are applied to the graph state is irrelevant and thus they can be studied separately.
+For such Pauli channels, the order in which the maps are applied to the graph state is irrelevant and thus they can be studied separately.